 Too tired to edit this morning, so it's time for a test render.

 In general: the content is good, voice is edited much too tightly in the early parts.
 I may need to recut the ML explanation, let each sentence breathe a little more, and rerecord it.
-I fixed a major problem that I've encountered a couple of times: [[HD Footage Has Reduced Vertical Resolution]].
+I fixed a major problem that I've encountered a couple of times: (link to a tutorial I made for myself).

 Up until the ML explanation I'm really happy with, the moment the music kicks with the second CRT segment is awesome.
 Very "cyber".
 Really, I just want to ruminate a little more on 04:44-10:32 and decide if it needs scripting or VO rework.
 Redoing the explanation will be painful but I should do it if I need to.